Dorothy Day

 “The solution proposed… in the Gospels, is that of voluntary poverty and the works of mercy.
 It is the little way.
 It is within the power of all.
 Everybody can begin here and now…We have the greatest weapons in the world, greater than any hydrogen or atom bomb, and they are the weapons of poverty and prayer, fasting and alms, the reckless spending of ourselves in God’s service and for His poor.
 Without poverty we will not have learned love, and love, at the end, is the measure by which we shall be judged.”

-Sr. Mary Elizabeth, our foundress, met Dorothy in 1966 when they were both invited to speak at the Jesuit novitiate in Wernersville, Pennsylvania.
+Sr. Mary Elizabeth Gintling, our founder, met Dorothy in 1966 when they were both invited to speak at the Jesuit novitiate in Wernersville, Pennsylvania.
 This is Sister’s recollection of Dorothy:

 “That’s where I met her personally, but I had known about her and read about her because in my younger days as a nurse I had worked with the Catholic Worker in Baltimore when it first started.
 I volunteered there for a short time while I was doing my studies at Mercy Hospital.
 So I knew about Dorothy and read about her and admired her very much.
 When she came to Loyola to speak I invited her to the house and she came.
 But my first meeting with her was at Wernersville.